 Upon successful completion of this course, students should be able to develop original garment design ideas from initial concept through to production.
 This includes translating market trend research, creating inspiration and concept presentation boards and continuing the design process through fabric selection and developing original patterns for first samples using flat pattern drafting and draping techniques.
 Students will calculate costing for their garments and develop detailed specification packages.
+Note: An honors contract is available.
+Contact the Honors Program Office, COM 201, for more information.
 Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$100 to \$300.